Nano tape

-Nano tape, also called gecko tape; marketed under the name Alien Tape, is a synthetic adhesive tape consisting of arrays of carbon nanotubes transferred onto a backing material of flexible polymer tape.
+Nano tape, also called gecko tape (or commercially as Insanity Tape or Alien Tape) is a synthetic adhesive tape consisting of arrays of carbon nanotubes transferred onto a backing material of flexible polymer tape.
 These arrays are called synthetic setae and mimic the nanostructures found on the toes of a gecko; this is an example of biomimicry.
 The adhesion is achieved not with chemical adhesives, but via van der Waals forces, which are weak electric forces generated between two atoms or molecules that are very close to each other.

 Explanation

 Geckos show a remarkable ability to climb smooth vertical surfaces at high speeds, exhibiting both strong attachment and easy rapid removal, or shear adhesion, of their feet.

 On a gecko's foot, micrometer-sized elastic hairs called setae are split into nanometer-sized structures called spatulas.
 The shear adhesion is achieved by forming and breaking van der Waals forces between these microscopic structures and the substrate.

-Nano tapes mimic these structures with carbon nanotube bundles, which simulate setae, and individual nanotubes, which simulate spatulas, to achieve macroscopic shear adhesion and to translate the weak van der Waals interactions into high shear forces.
-The shear adhesion allows the tape to be easily peeled off, in the manner a gecko lifts its foot; and since the carbon nanotube arrays leave no residue on the substrate, the tape can be reused many times.
+Nano tapes mimic these structures with carbon nanotube bundles, which simulate setae and individual nanotubes, which simulate spatulas, to achieve macroscopic shear adhesion and to translate the weak van der Waals interactions into high shear forces.
+The shear adhesion allows the tape to be easily peeled off in the manner a gecko lifts its foot.
+Since the carbon nanotube arrays leave no residue on the substrate, the tape can be reused many times.